-Asian shares mostly lower as North Korean tensions simmer
+Global stocks mixed, gold rises amid geopolitical tensions

 - Cornerback or offensive lineman?
 Here's who the mock drafts have the Seahawks taking

-TOSHIBA: Shares in Toshiba Corp. slipped 3.2 percent ahead of the possible release of its earnings report for April-December, which has been delayed twice already.
-Further delay could result in the troubled electronics and energy giant being de-listed.

-WALL STREET’S LEAD: Overnight trading offered scant direction, drifting between small gains and losses ahead of the Good Friday holiday.
-The Standard & Poor’s 500 index gained 0.1 percent to 2,357.16 and the Dow Jones industrial average was steady at 20,658.02.
-The Nasdaq composite index added 0.1 percent, to 5,880.93.

-ENERGY: Benchmark crude oil fell 10 cents to $52.98 a barrel in electronic trading on the New York Mercantile Exchange.
-It closed higher Monday for the fifth day in a row, adding 84 cents, or 1.6 percent, to $53.08 a barrel.
-Brent crude, the standard for international oil prices, lost 7 cents to $55.91 a barrel.
-It jumped 74 cents, or 1.3 percent, to $55.98 a barrel in London.
+ENERGY: Benchmark crude oil rose 1 cent to $53.09 a barrel in electronic trading on the New York Mercantile Exchange.
+It closed higher Monday for the fifth day in a row, adding 84 cents.
+Brent crude, the standard for international oil prices, was up 5 cents at $56.03 a barrel.
+It jumped 74 cents the day before.

 Follow Elaine Kurtenbach: www.twitter.com/ekurtenbach